 - Tell Us Your Story: The STH People’s History Project is an ambitious endeavor to record oral histories of alumni from all eras, particularly the 1950s and 1960s.
 Contact the Alumni/ae Office if you are interested in sharing your story with us: (617) 353-2349.
-You can see a recent oral history interview with Reverend James Lawson when he was in Boston to give the 2011 Lowell Lecture.
+You can see an oral history interview with Reverend James Lawson when he was in Boston to give the 2011 Lowell Lecture.

 If there is another way you’d like to volunteer, contact Jaclyn Jones, Alumni Relations Officer at email@example.com.